LattePandaTeam/Docs/content/delta_edition/os.md

 * Configure your USB drive to be a bootable drive.
 Instructions can be found [here](https://technet.microsoft.com/en-us/library/jj200124%28v=ws.11%29.aspx).

 * Copy and paste the Windows 10 image contents to the USB drive.
+Then, the files in the USB flash driver should be look like the picture shown as below.
 <center>![](/assets/images/file_in_usbdrive.jpg)</center>

 * If you are using the LattePanda to create the USB installation media, restart the LattePanda.
 Otherwise, insert your USB drive into the LattePanda and turn it on.